 The definition of serious injury developed and used by the National Oceanic and Atmospheric Administration (NOAA) is “an injury that will likely result in mortality” [45].
 According to the guidelines, which categorize most entanglements as serious injuries, including “Ingestion of gear or hook” and “Gear constricted on any body part, or likely to become constricting as the animal grows”, most active entanglements observed in this study would be classified as serious injuries, with the exception of two Steller sea lions who exhibited hooks externally on the flank and side of the head [45].
 In assessments by NOAA of data from 2010-2017, all entanglements categorized as serious injuries with descriptions similar to what we observed and that did not receive rehabilitation or disentanglement assistance were recorded as mortalities [46–57].
 However, this study presents multiple lines of evidence refuting the idea that entanglement without intervention is always a death sentence for the affected individual.
 Studies on tagged subadult male northern fur seals on St. Paul Island, Alaska found that entangled individuals had a similar return rate the following year as the general harvest population, suggesting that entanglement, at least for the harvestable segment of the population, had little to no impact on short-term survival [41,58].
 However, the probability of long-term survival might be largely dependent on the animal’s ability to shed the entangling material [41].
 There are records of animals shedding entangling materials in the wild, including an adult female Antarctic fur seal (Arctocephalus gazella) that removed a tied loop of rope [59], a female Hawaiian monk seal with a nursing pup who freed herself from a tangle of monofilament and polypropylene line [60], nursing female northern fur seals who freed themselves from 200g trawl net fragments [61], multiple Hawaiian monk seals who seemed to entangle and disentangle themselves in beached netting [44], and several Steller sea lions, including a few branded individuals, observed shedding salmon flashers and one neck entanglement in Alaska (Alaska Department of Fish and Game, unpublished data; [49,52]).
 Likewise, while packing bands were the most common entangling material in all study years for both Steller and California sea lions from live observations, similar to what was seen in other studies in the North Pacific [18,20,35], not a single sea lion stranded dead on the Washington or Oregon coast from 2010-2018 while entangled in a packing band, possibly indicating that sea lions are able to shed packing bands at a higher rate than other materials.
 The large, non-zero proportion of individuals exhibiting entanglement-related scarring in our record and in other studies [16,20,41] is another testament both to the ability of animals to self-shed entangling materials and to survive even severely wounding entanglements.
 The prevalence of animals with entanglement scars, the lack of animals stranded dead entangled in packing bands, and observations of animals shedding entangling materials all point to higher entanglement survival than is currently assumed.
-In this study we did not formally categorize the body condition of entangled individuals, but it was our impression that most were in good condition, indicating the need to also evaluate if entanglements cause sub-lethal impacts on individuals.
+In this study we did not formally categorize the body condition of entangled individuals, but it was our impression that most were in good condition, indicating the need to evaluate if entanglements cause sub-lethal impacts on individuals.
 That so many separate lines of evidence point to frequent survival of entangled pinnipeds signals the need to better understand entanglement-related injury and survival rates to be able to account for the impacts of these injuries more accurately within pinniped populations.